$U$-statistics on bipartite exchangeable networks: Main result

 \subsection{Asymptotic framework}

-Our results apply in an asymptotic framework where the numbers of rows and columns of $Y$ grow at the same rate, i.e. ${m}/({m+n}) \rightarrow c$ and at each step, only one row or one column is added to the matrix $Y$.
-Now, we build a sequence of dimensions $(m_N, n_N)_{N \ge 1}$ that satisfies these conditions.
+Our results apply in an asymptotic framework where the numbers of rows and columns of the submatrix used in the calculation of the $U$-statistic grow at the same rate, i.e. ${m}/({m+n}) \rightarrow c \in ]0,1[$.
+To simplify the proofs, we allow only one row or one column to be added to the submatrix.
+Now, we build a sequence of dimensions $(m_N, n_N)_{N \ge 1}$ for the submatrix satisfying these conditions.